next-actions/pytest-mh/docs/articles/bundled-utilities.rst

             """

 These utilities are automatically initialized, setup and teardown.
 You can start using them right away.
-Every change on the host that these utilities do during a test run is guarantied to be automatically reverted.
+Any changes made to the host by these utilities during a test run will be automatically reverted.

 .. note::